How to Feast Ayurvedically

-- Taste.
-Savor.
+- Savor.
 Delight.
 Taste the love and the effort.

-Eat with gratitude for our abundance.
+- Eat with gratitude for the abundance.
 Eat the Earth’s abundance and celebrate the connection.

-Enjoy the noursihment.
+Enjoy the nourishment.
 Taste all 6 rasas, or flavors.

 Contribute to the conversation with enhancing connectivity.
 Bring people together.
 Be grounded and inspiring.